-How about a residency where you can help replant coral and mangrove in the Gulf of Mexico?
+How about a residency where you can help replant coral and mangrove in the Gulf of Mexico and be inspired to do research or make art?!

 How about a residency where you could experience ecology and the impact of climate change first hand?
 Better yet, how about an opportunity to get involved in restoration!